Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Results

-\paragraph{Further improvement can be obtained by making use of the soft-labeled data but the best results are still below estimated human upper-bound.} From the second column group (row 6-8) of Table~\ref{tab:main}, we can see further improvement over the Bayesian methods by using additional 100 soft-labeled data $D^{dev}_s$.
+\paragraph{Further improvement can be obtained by using soft-labeled data, but still below estimated human upper-bound.\footnote{We refer the readers to \citet{nie2020can} for details about the estimation of human upper-bound performance.}} From the second group (row 6-8) of Table~\ref{tab:main}, we can see further improvement over the Bayesian methods by using additional 100 soft-labeled data $D^{dev}_s$.
 For example, on \chaosNLIa, Re-Calibration achieves 0.1615 KL (MC Dropout get 0.5045) and 0.1663 JSD (MC Dropout 0.1882).
-Note that since Re-Calibration only changes the temperature of the softmax layer, so the accuracy will always remain the same as baselines.
-We also include an upper-bound Re-Calibration result by directly applying this method on the test set ($>1000$ examples), but get very close performance to the result with only 100 labels, showing that Re-Calibration is relatively label-efficient.
-More ablations on the effect of different labels for calibration are in Sec.~\ref{sec:res_cali}.
-Also, Distribution Distillation method\footnote{We use Re-Calibration as the teacher method in Distribution Distillation.} only gives slightly better JSD on all three test sets, with additional computational cost of retraining the model on the whole relabeled training set, indicating that applying Re-Calibration is more efficient.
-Lastly, the best results here are still below estimated human upper-bound, leaving huge room for further improvements.
+We also include an upper-bound Re-Calibration result by directly applying this method on the test set ($>1000$ examples), but get very close performance to the result with only 100 labels, showing that Re-Calibration is label-efficient.
+With an additional set of soft-labeled data $D^{dev}_s$, we can also tune the optimal dropout rate of MC Dropout.\footnote{In this experiment, the tuning is done by a linear search through 0.0 to 1.0 with step size 0.05.
+For \chaosNLIa, the searched optimal dropout rate is 0.25, and the value for \chaosNLIs and \chaosNLIm is 0.25 and 0.3 respectively.} The results are shown in the table with name MC Dropout (Opt.
+Rate).
+The JSD and KL performance after tuning are substantially higher than the original MC Dropout, however, there is also a substantial decrease on the overall accuracy, and overall this method does not outperform Re-Calibration.
+Additionally, Distribution Distillation\footnote{We use Re-Calibration as its teacher method.} only gives slightly better JSD than Re-Calibration, with additional computational cost of retraining the model on the whole relabeled training set, indicating that directly applying Re-Calibration is more efficient.
+Lastly, the best results here are still below estimated human upper-bound, leaving huge room for improvements.